NASA-PDS/nasa-pds.github.io/docs/source/collaborate/jpl-pds-oss-policy.rst

 This policy is subject to change based upon future guidance from NASA Science Mission Directorate per open sourcing, archiving, and indexing of software.

+This policy complies with the Open Source Policy at JPL, and has been approved by JPL’s Office of Technology Transfer and Software Release Authority.

 Exemptions
 ++++++++++